EmmanuelSHS/FCC-simulation/README.md

 To be uploaded:

-The function that the output executable file is able to perform the decrease of temperature is to be added.
+The function that the executable file is able to perform the decrease of temperature is to be added.

 ==============
 Update log 20141218